-If you are a homeowner, you probably know how important it is to take the proper steps to extend the life of your on-site sewage system.
+If you are a homeowner in Napa, you probably know how important it is to take the proper steps to extend the life of your on-site sewage system.
 Or, you may be a new homeowner and have yet to give much thought to this less-than-fun aspect of being an adult.
 But, if your home has a septic system, it is important you know a few tricks to keep it working properly; and, here at American Sanitation in Napa, CA, we want to assist you in doing just that—plus save on maintenance costs!

 This topic is not a fun one, we know.
 But, it is an important one.
 You see, the average home has two bathrooms and three family members.
 Based on this example of home/family, these occupants will produce over 84,000 gallons of wastewater each year.
 This breaks down to more than 200 gallons per day.
 Now, your home septic tank is what we refer to as a “living filter.”
 Its job is to separate solids and other particles before it flows into a drain-field for a final purification process.
 This entire process takes between one and two days and even a good system will struggle if not cared for properly.